pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

   - Technology
 ---

-Recently I had an opportunity to participate in an unusual workshop thanks to [FORCE11] and the [Leona M. and Harry B. Helmsley Charitable Trust][helmsley].
+Recently I had the wonderful opportunity of participating in an unusual workshop thanks to [FORCE11] and the [Leona M. and Harry B. Helmsley Charitable Trust][helmsley].
+This workshop is first in a series of workshops and exercises organized for the purpose of _defining the scholarly commons_ (you can read the announcement of the program [here][announcement]).

-This workshop is first in a series of workshops and exercises organized for the purpose of _defining the scholarly commons_, and this program is really the culmination of the desires of many to change how research is preserved and communicated.
+I feel like this effort is really about the culmination of the desires of many, over hundreds of years, to change the way that we collectively create and share knowledge.
+While our world has gotten smaller, with many social and technical advances that have improved life in general, and access to knowledge specifically, I feel like we are now on the verge of something that will change our world in ways that we can't now fully anticipate.
 As you could probably guess, I am so excited to be a part of this movement!
 Because I am on the steering committee for [this working group][commons group], I have had the opportunity to observe both the foreground as well as the behind-the-scenes efforts.
 I want to share some of my impressions from both perspectives.

 <!--MORE-->